Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

     An example of creating five evenly spaced iso-values through a scalar field.

-:numref:`Figure %s <contourfig>` shows an image produced from mulitple contours.
+:numref:`Figure %s <contourfig>` shows an image produced from multiple contours.
 All contour examples are  located in the test in the file `contour test <https://github.com/Alpine-DAV/ascent/blob/develop/src/tests/ascent/t_ascent_contour.cpp>`_.

 Threshold